Final Battle (2024): Storylines

-On the December 5 episode of ROH Wrestling, Jay Lethal appeared in a backstage segment where he was planning a return to ROH one and a half years after his last appearance at Death Before Dishonor in 2022.
+On the December 5 episode of ROH Honor Club TV, Jay Lethal appeared in a backstage segment where he was planning a return to ROH, one and a half years after his last appearance at 2022's Death Before Dishonor.
 He and his associates (Sonjay Dutt, Satnam Singh, Jeff Jarrett, and Karen Jarrett) were then met by Q. T. Marshall, who offered to be Lethal's return opponent, but was shot down as Lethal wanted to wrestle a "bigger name."
 The following week, Lethal met with ROH Board of Directors member Paul Wight to discuss his ROH return match only for a furious Marshall to interrupt, leading to a physical altercation.
 Wight would intervene and decide it would be best that the two would settle differences in the ring, with the match being made official for Final Battle.

-At the previous year's Final Battle, Athena retained the ROH Women's World Championship against Billie Starkz, the latter's performance getting her back in the former's good graces as her "minion".
-Starkz would then take to Athena's more underhanded tactics as she and fellow minion, backstage interviewer Lexy Nair, assisted Athena in retaining her title at Death Before Dishonor of 2024.
-A pay-per-view prior Starkz became the inaugural ROH World Women's Television Champion at Supercard of Honor.
-However, after Starkz lost the television title to Red Velvet at Death Before Dishonor of 2024, the dynamic between Athena, Starkz, and Nair reverted to Athena favoring Nair and looking down on Starkz.
-On the October 24 ROH Wrestling, Athena celebrated becoming the longest-reigning champion of any kind in ROH history, where she again praised Nair and berated Starkz for perceived poor party planning, causing Starkz to walk out on the pair.
+At the previous year's Final Battle, Athena retained the ROH Women's World Championship over Billie Starkz, the latter's performance getting her back in the former's good graces as her "minion".
+Starkz would then take to using Athena's underhanded tactics as, at Supercard of Honor, she became the inaugural ROH World Women's Television Champion by defeating Queen Aminata in a tournament final, where she faked a neck injury towards the end of the bout.
+She and fellow minion, backstage interviewer Lexy Nair, would then assist Athena in retaining her title against Aminata at Death Before Dishonor.
+However, after Starkz lost the television title to Red Velvet at the same event, the dynamic between Athena, Starkz, and Nair reverted to Athena favoring the latter and looking down on Starkz.
+On the October 24 ROH Honor Club TV, Athena celebrated becoming the longest-reigning champion of any kind in ROH history, where she again praised Nair and berated Starkz for perceived poor party planning, causing Starkz to walk out.
 Over a month later on December 12, Athena and Starkz competed in a four-way qualifier for the International Women’s Cup at Wrestle Dynasty, also involving Velvet and Leyla Hirsch.
 Initially, Athena demanded Starkz lay down for her, but when that didn't happen, Athena would steal a pin on Velvet from Starkz to win.
 Afterwards, Athena proclaimed she would skip Final Battle in preparation for Wrestle Dynasty, but a frustrated Starkz, tired of Athena's abuse, challenged her to a rematch for the ROH Women's World Championship at Final Battle.
-Athena accepted and the match was later made official.
+Athena accepted, and the match was later made official.